 Although meningococcal infections are rare, they are very serious diseases that can cause death.
+Even with early treatment, there is a risk of serious complications.
 Luckily, there is a vaccine to protect you against many of the meningococcal infections.

 The meningococcal vaccine protects against the meningococcal bacteria which can cause serious infections such as meningitis (pronounced men-in-ji-tis), a brain fluid infection, and blood stream infections.
-The meningococcal vaccines help protect people against the most common types of meningococcal disease that are seen in the United States: Serogroups B, C and Y.
+The meningococcal vaccines help protect people against the most common types of meningococcal disease that are seen in the United States

 How does the vaccine work?

 The vaccine is made up of parts of the meningococcal bacteria that cannot cause infection.
-When you get the vaccine, your body makes antibodies to fight the meningococcal bacteria.
+After the vaccine is given, your body makes antibodies to fight the meningococcal bacteria.
 These antibodies then help protect your body from infection if you come in contact with someone who has meningococcal disease.

 When should I get the meningococcal vaccine?